All the world’s a stage

 English and Literary Studies

-With English Literary Studies, you will explore many areas of reading, writing and performance including the study of literature, film, theatre and creative and professional writing.
+With English and Literary Studies, you will explore many areas of reading, writing and performance including the study of literature, film, theatre and creative and professional writing.

 Studying History introduces you to the way we create the collective memory of the human race.
 This is not as easy as it sounds, as our memory can play tricks.